|Saved and archived are some of the previous articles I've written for my "blog" that has been nuked. Too much spam.|

 It was at Central Michigan University that I picked up the dementis canis nickname (Mad Dog).
 Good friends Ted & Gary had left a note on their dormitory door: MD-20/20 were down the hall, cmon down!
 It was easy to find em just follow the sounds of Jethro Tull echoing through the building; upon entering the room I was met with a loud chorus of Mad Dog!
 Ted later explained it was merely a spin on my initials and the popular rot-gut beverage Mogen David 20/20 which I think I drank once.
 And only once.
 But the name had a rather roguish quality, and Mad Dog stuck.
 Kids in the dorm would introduce me to their parents (as Mad Dog) when they visited which became even more of a hoot when I became a Resident Assistant (RA) in the dorm; I can only imagine a few parents had interesting conversations on their way home wondering if junior or Jane were safe.
 (Yeah, it was a co-ed dorm.
 Naturally.)
 Years later I was giving a presentation at a CPA firm in Saginaw and from the back of the room one of the junior accountants attending the program exclaimed loudly: well, if it isnt Mad Dog!

-Since many of the comments Ill likely post to this blog will relate to current events, news, and politics Id like to mention my political orientation is solidly independent.
+Since many of the comments Ill likely post to this webpage will relate to current events, news, and politics Id like to mention my political orientation is solidly independent.
 Some have accused me of being a Democrat or liberal as if thats something one should be ashamed of.
 Prior to the 2000 elections I guess I considered myself to be basically Republican voting for Nixon, Ford, Dole, Reagan, and G. H. W. Bush.
 But there was no way I could support George W. Bush and felt his election (and amazingly his reelection) was a bad sign for our country and history has proven that concern to be valid.
 The man was completely unqualified to be President and without his family heritage theres no way he would have gotten as far as he did.
 Anyway, after struggling with 8-years of W I learned to view the world and politics more objectively.
 Since that time Ive seen the Republican party shift even further to the right and its not a pretty sight.
 Especially with some 30% of our adult population supporting a reality TV star to be President.
 This is even crazier than Reagan winning two terms in the Oval office...what is wrong with people???
+(Hindsight observation: Trump has now replaced GW Bush on my list of "most incompetent" President ever elected.)

-On the positive side of the equation, this fall Michigan voters get a chance to vote on a referendum to end Gerrymandering state voting districts.
+On the positive side of the equation, in 2018 Michigan voters got a chance to approve a referendum to end Gerrymandering in our state's voting districts.
 Republicans lost appeals to our state Supreme Court to block the will of the people...typical.
 Reminds me of our current Gov. Snyder ignoring a citizen referendum to end his Emergency Manager policies eight-years ago...freaking hypocrites.
 Gov. Snyder's actions lead to the Flint water contamination.
 Tell me again why he's not being prosecuted!
+(Update: Michigan's new Attorney General is investigating Snyder's role in our water crisis debacle.)

-Also on the ballot this fall: legalizing recreational use of marijuana.
+Also approved 2018 election: marijuana is now legal in Michigan for regulated recreational use.
 If you'd asked me back in the 1970's about the odds of this happening, I would have said it's a crazy notion.
 But given the success we've seen in 9 other states and the success of medical marijuana in Michigan (since 2008) I'd say this is a fabulous development.
 Citizens should take a bow!

 |home | back to Mike's "issues & thoughts"